ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 authorImageUrl: https://avatars1.githubusercontent.com/u/9714350?s=100&v=4
 ---

-We are almost ready to release a new major version of Hot Chocolate, and with it come many exciting new features.
+We are almost ready to release a new major version of Hot Chocolate, and with it come many new exciting features.
 We have been working on this release for quite some time, and we are thrilled to share it with you.
 In this blog post, we will give you a sneak peek at what you can expect with Hot Chocolate 14.

-In this post, I will be focusing on the Hot Chocolate server, but we have also been busy working on Hot Chocolate Fusion and the Composite Schema Specification.
+I will be focusing mainly on the Hot Chocolate server, but we have also been busy working on Hot Chocolate Fusion and the Composite Schema Specification.
 We will be releasing more information on these projects in the coming weeks.

-## Ease of use
+## Ease of Use

 We have focused on making Hot Chocolate easier to use and more intuitive.
-To achieve this, we have added many new features that will simplify your work.
+To achieve this, we have added many new features that will simplify your workflow.
 This will be apparent right from the start when you begin using Hot Chocolate 14.
 One major area where you can see this improvement is in dependency injection.
-Hot Chocolate 13 was incredibly flexible in this area, allowing you to configure which dependencies could be used by the GraphQL execution engine with multiple resolvers simultaneously, and to specify which services the execution engine needed to synchronize or pool.
-While this was a powerful feature, it could be somewhat complex to use, especially when incorporating DataLoader into the mix.
+Hot Chocolate 13 was incredibly flexible in this area, allowing you to specify which services are multi-thread capable, which services are pooled resources, or which services must be synchronized.
+While this was a powerful feature, it could be somewhat complex to use, especially for newcomers to our platform.

-You either ended up with lengthy configuration code that essentially re-declared all dependencies, or you ended up with very cluttered resolvers.
+You either ended up with lengthy configuration code that essentially re-declared all services, or you ended up with very cluttered resolvers.

 With Hot Chocolate 14, we have simplified this process by putting dependency injection on auto-pilot.
-Now, when you write your resolvers, you can simply inject services without needing to explicitly tell Hot Chocolate that they are services.
+Now, when you write your resolvers, you can simply inject services without the need to explicitly tell Hot Chocolate that they are services or what kind of services they are.

 ```csharp
 public static IQueryable<Session> GetSessions(